Aliases for TRPA1 Gene

 - FEPS 3

 The structure of the protein encoded by this gene is highly related to both the protein ankyrin and transmembrane proteins.
 The specific function of this protein has not yet been determined; however, studies indicate the function may involve a role in signal transduction and growth control. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TRPA1 Gene

-UniProtKB/Swiss-Prot for TRPA1 Gene
+UniProtKB/Swiss-Prot Summary for TRPA1 Gene

 Receptor-activated non-selective cation channel involved in detection of pain and possibly also in cold perception and inner ear function (PubMed:25389312, PubMed:25855297).
 Has a central role in the pain response to endogenous inflammatory mediators and to a diverse array of volatile irritants, such as mustard oil, cinnamaldehyde, garlic and acrolein, an irritant from tears gas and vehicule exhaust fumes (PubMed:25389312, PubMed:20547126).
 Is also activated by menthol (in vitro)(PubMed:25389312).
-Acts also as a ionotropic cannabinoid receptor by being activated by delta(9)-tetrahydrocannabinol (THC), the psychoactive component of marijuana (PubMed:25389312).
+Acts also as an ionotropic cannabinoid receptor by being activated by delta(9)-tetrahydrocannabinol (THC), the psychoactive component of marijuana (PubMed:25389312).
 May be a component for the mechanosensitive transduction channel of hair cells in inner ear, thereby participating in the perception of sounds.
 Probably operated by a phosphatidylinositol second messenger system (By similarity).